 Service opportunities abound for working independently or in team ministries with Peruvians in the areas of church planting, theological education, camp ministries, radio and more.

-In a unique ministry, BMM missionaries work among Romania's spiritually neglected Roma population.
-Additional church planters, Bible institute instructors, youth workers, and medical personnel are greatly needed.
+In a unique ministry, BMM missionaries work among Romania's spiritually neglected Roma (Gypsy) population.
+Additional church planters, youth workers, reading teachers, and musicians are greatly needed.

 Our ministries are centered in Kezmarok through a missionary couple who make contacts for their church through ESL and music and youth ministry.
 Additional help is needed for their church, and the door is wide open for ministry in other areas.